Balqiskinanti/IDAssignment2/README.md

    * [CSS validator](https://jigsaw.w3.org/css-validator/#validate_by_upload) was used to validate HTML
    * [Javascript validator](https://jshint.com/) was used to validate HTML
    * [Spelling checker](https://typosaur.us/) was used to check spelling
-   * [alt checker](https://rushax.com/tools/alt-tag-checker/)was used to check alt for images
+   * [alt checker](https://rushax.com/tools/alt-tag-checker/) was used to check alt for images

 ### Testing